stefanwille/pacman-react/Plan.md

 ## PacMac Movement

 - If PacMan arrived in a tile center:
-  - check if next tile is blocked.
-If not:
+  - check if next tile is free.
+If true:
     - Move PacMan in his vx/vy.
   - check if keyPressedDirection != direction and way is free in keyPressedDirection.
 If yes:
     - direction = keyPressedDirection